 Due to the synergy between Allentza’s purported project for Mattapan and our own, we have attempted to collaborate with her from time to time—none of which, worked to our benefit in the end.

 While it is true that Allentza “invested many years, time, energy,” etc. towards launching an Open Studios in Mattapan, it’s also true that she joined a Mattapan Open Studios initiative already underway late in the summer of last year.

 Marjorie Saintil-Belizaire–then out-going Boston A.I.R. assigned to the Mattahunt Community Center, had already decided to make a Mattapan Open Studios the capstone of her tenure there.
 She’d been attending Boston Open Studios Coalition meetings, had reserved the October dates, and had rented the group site even before approaching us to seek support from the Mattapan Arts Council.

-Our only ask of Marjorie at the time was that she outreach Allentza, as a professional courtesy.
+Our only ask of Marjorie at the time was that she alert Allentza, as a professional courtesy.
 Given Allentza’s commitment to doing Mattapan Open Studios in the spring, we didn’t see it then (or now) as a conflict; and we were surprised, in fact, when Allentza expressed an interest in joining in our effort.

 At no point then, did Allentza Michel claim to have a service mark or a brand interest in the name, “Mattapan Open Studios.”
 No where in any of the MOS2 documents she’s forwarded to us over the years, has she ever indicated she has (or was seeking) a proprietary interest in the name, or even discussed some limited permission for us to use the name.
 Only now—after the fact, does she raise objections, as if we wronged her somehow.
 Echos of which only rebound to us now vis-a-vis whisper and innuendo.